Year 11 Drama Units 1 and 2

 In this unit you will develop the following skills:

-- creative and imaginative thinking skills
+- Imaginative thinking skills

-- processes for the development of creative work
+- Processes for the development of creative work

-- an understanding of a range of performance styles
+- An understanding of a range of performance styles

-- how to incorporate performance techniques and conventions of each style
+- How to incorporate performance techniques and conventions of each style

 Requirements